 - a member, chosen from experts in communication technology.

 The INPDP President and members are appointed by decree for three years.

 The INPDP has the authority to:

-- receive, authorise, and withdraw personal data processing prior notification applications;
+- receive, authorize, and withdraw personal data processing prior to notification applications;

 - handle complaints within its powers as specified in the Law;

 - specify the appropriate steps and guarantees to ensure the protection of personal data;